henkmollema/StartupModules/README.md

 }
 ```

-You'll notice the familiair `ConfigureServices` and `Configure` method.
+You'll notice the familiair `ConfigureServices` and `Configure` methods.
 A convient context-object is passed to both of them providing useful services while configuring your application, such as `IHostingEnvironment` and `IConfiguration`.
 A scoped `IServiceProvider` is present in the `ConfigureMiddlewareContext` as well.

 ### Configure startup modules